 Since the adoption of the Strategic Plan in September 2009, OHA has embarked on a concerted research effort to provide baseline information on the 10 Strategic Results and to also set target measures that can be monitored as the Plan is implemented.

 In the past OHA maintained one researcher to support the research effort of the entire agency.
-Under the new structure research is a separate division.
+Under the new structure research became a separate division.

 Demography: provides population and other special research data and analysis services to validate decisions based on quantitative and social demographic information.